dsgnr/ubuntu-16.04-unattended-install/README.md

     cd custom-iso
     sudo xorriso -as mkisofs -isohybrid-mbr isolinux/isohdpfx.bin -c isolinux/boot.cat -b isolinux/isolinux.bin -no-emul-boot -boot-load-size 4 -boot-info-table -eltorito-alt-boot -e boot/grub/efi.img -no-emul-boot -isohybrid-gpt-basdat -o ../custom-ubuntu-http.iso .

+## Confirm partitions
+As we have created a hybrid ISO, meaning it can be used in both UEFI and Legacy modes, it's good to make sure EFI is showing in the partition table.
+You can check this by using the following command:

+    fdisk -l custom-ubuntu-http.iso

+If the partitions have been created correctly, you should see something similar to the following:

+    Disk custom-ubuntu-http.iso: 841 MiB, 881852416 bytes, 1722368 sectors
+    Units: sectors of 1 * 512 = 512 bytes
+    Sector size (logical/physical): 512 bytes / 512 bytes
+    I/O size (minimum/optimal): 512 bytes / 512 bytes
+    Disklabel type: dos
+    Disk identifier: 0x19a15b31

+    Device                  Boot Start     End Sectors  Size Id Type custom-ubuntu-http.iso1 *        0 1722367 1722368  841M  0 Empty
+    custom-ubuntu-http.iso2       4036    8899    4864  2.4M ef EFI (FAT-12/16/32)

 ## Preseed file
 Upload preseed .cfg file to location specified in grub.cfg/txt.cfg.
 As we have specified networking within the Grub menu, we are now able to pull the preseed file over network using DHCP.